For Environmental Safety During Renovation and Construction, California Higher Ed Relies on Omega Experience

 With many campus buildings across the state planning the renovation or demolition of aging buildings, careful environmental assessment and remediation must be incorporated into the effort.

 Managing the risks posed by the deterioration or disturbance of asbestos-containing materials requires extra diligence in the campus setting.
 Campuses are rarely unoccupied.
 That means prior to remediation of asbestos-containing materials it is of utmost importance to develop a specification or work plan that clearly defines the scope of asbestos removal, safe methods for removal and engineering controls.
 Devising and managing careful containment strategies to protect building occupants is also a critical aspect, along with regular air monitoring to evaluate the air quality in and around a work area to ensure the effectiveness and safety of the removal process.

-In addition to diligent remediation practices, campus work requires diligent processes for communication.
+In addition to diligent hazardous material remediation practices, campus work requires diligent processes for communication.
 Omega’s experience includes the coordination of information sessions with faculty, students, and others to keep them apprised of progress and safety.